MySQL

 Valid values:

-• true: Ignores null values, leaving the corresponding field in the destination table unchanged.
-This setting requires a primary key to be defined for the Flink table.
+• true: Does not update the field.
+This parameter can be set to true only when a primary key is set for the Flink table.
 When set to true:

-• For VVR 8.0.6 and earlier, batch write is not supported for the sink table.
+• For VVR 8.0.6 and earlier, the sink table does not support batch writing.

-• For VVR 8.0.7 and later, batch write is supported for the sink table.
+• For VVR 8.0.7 and later, the sink table supports batch writing.

-While a batch write can significantly improve throughput, it may introduce data latency and increase the risk of out-of-memory errors.
-Evaluate these trade-offs based on your business requirements.
+Batch writing can significantly improve write efficiency and overall throughput, but it introduces data latency and the risk of OOM errors.
+Therefore, you must make a trade-off based on your business scenario.

 Note

-This parameter is supported in VVR versions 8.0.5 and later.
+This parameter is supported only in VVR 8.0.5 and later.

 Type mapping